Optimal congestion control strategies for near-capacity urban metros: informing intervention via fundamental diagrams: Bayesian Non-parametric Instrumental Variables Approach

 which yields

 where $\nu(\epsilon_1)$ is a function of the unobserved error term $\epsilon_1$.
 This function is known as the control function.

-To satisfy the identification restrictions presented in equation \ref{eq:NPIV2}, we need an instrumental variable (IV) $z$.
-The IV should be (i) exogenous, that is, uncorrelated with $\omega$, $\xi$, and $\epsilon_2$; (ii) relevant, that is, strongly correlated with the endogenous covariate $n$.
-Due to the absence of suitable external instruments, we use the lagged level of the endogenous covariate (average passenger movements per train) as an instrument, that is, for average passenger movements observed in the ten-minute interval $i$ on day $t$, we consider the observation on the covariate from the same interval $i$ from the previous workday $t-1$ as its instrument.
-We argue that the average passenger movements $n_{it}^s$ in the ten-minute interval $i$ on day $t$ is highly correlated with the average passenger movements $n_{i,t-1}^s$ in the same ten-minute interval $i$ on the previous day $t-1$.
-This correlation follows from the influence of time-of-the-day on passenger demand.
-However, these lagged passenger movements $n_{i,t-1}^s$ are exogenous because they do not directly determine the response variable $q_{it}^s$ in equation \ref{eq:spec}.
-To justify the relevance of the considered instrument, we present the estimated $h(.)$ in equation \ref{eq:NPIV1} in the Results and Discussion Section (Section \ref{S:4.1}).
+To satisfy the identification restrictions presented in equation \ref{eq:NPIV2}, we need an \acrfull{IV} $z$.
+The \acrshort{IV} should be (i) exogenous, that is, uncorrelated with $\omega$, $\xi$, and $\epsilon_2$; (ii) relevant, that is, strongly correlated with the confounding covariate $n$.
+Due to the absence of suitable external instruments, we derive instruments from the available data itself.
+To instrument the confounding covariate (that is, average boarding-alightings per train) in the morning and afternoon hours, we use the average boarding-alightings per train in the afternoon and morning hours, respectively, from the opposite direction of train flow.
+For instance, we instrument average boarding-alightings observed in the ten-minute interval 8:30-8:40 hours, on workday $t$ in the upward direction of train flow, with the observation on the covariate in the ten-minute interval 18:30-18:40 hours, on workday $t$ in downward direction of train flow.
+We argue that due to the commuting nature of trips, the temporal variation of trips during the morning and afternoon peak and peak shoulder hours along a particular direction of flow is highly correlated with the temporal variation observed in the opposite direction of flow in afternoon and morning hours respectively.
+This correlation can also be inferred through the descriptive statistics summarised in Table \ref{tab:sumstats}.
+However, the boarding-alightings from the opposite direction of flow are exogenous because they do not directly determine the response variable $q_{it}^s$ in equation \ref{eq:spec}.
+To justify the relevance of the considered instrument, we present the estimated $h(.)$ in equation \ref{eq:NPIV1} in Section \ref{S:VI}.